digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Services

-Services are somewhat similar to the web service in Java, through the json to achieve data interaction between the client and server.
+Services are somewhat similar to the RESTful Services in Java, through the json to achieve data interaction between the client and server.

 For example: http post:/postService